NextCenturyCorporation/dig-ui/README.md

 Configuration Option | Description | Default
 ---------------------|-------------|--------
+AUTH | Whether to enable SSO authentication. | false AUTH_LOGIN_URL | The URL for the login page.
+Adds the target DIG URL to the end of the login URL for redirects back.
+Example:  'http://localhost:1234/redirect=' | ''
+AUTH_TOKEN_URL | The URL for the token validation page.
+Adds the token string to the end of the token URL for validation.
+Example:  'http://localhost:1234/token=' | ''
 CONFIG_ENDPOINT | The location for the config REST service. | 'http://localhost:1234'
 CONFIG_PASSWORD | The password for the config REST service. | ''
 CONFIG_USERNAME | The username for the config REST service. | ''